The optimality of (stochastic) veto delegation: Introduction

 In many settings of economic and political interest, a principal consults an informed but biased agent while contingent transfers between them are infeasible.
 The principal then specifies a permissible set of options, termed as the {\em delegation set}, and allows the agent to choose any option from this set.
 Holmstrom~(1980) analyzes the delegation problem when the agent's utility depends on both the chosen option and the realized state.
 He characterizes the optimal delegation sets, focusing on the case when the delegated options form an interval (i.e., {\em interval delegation}).
 There is a large literature following Holmstrom~(1980), \footnote{We briefly review the literature on optimal delegation in Section~\ref{sec-lit}.} most of which assume state-dependent agent preferences and emphasize the optimality of interval delegation.

 Nevertheless, in many real-life interactions, agents have \textit{state-independent} preferences and only care about the final decisions.
 For example, prosecutors may seek their own favorable rulings regardless of the severity of defendants' crimes, and financial advisors may recommend higher-commission products irrespective of their appropriateness.
 When the agent has state-independent preferences, any interval delegation set fails to elicit the agent’s private information and the principal cannot leverage the agent's expertise through interval delegation.
-On the other hand, interval delegation also seems incompatible with the \emph{veto delegation} ubiquitous in many organizations, where the principal can only accept or reject the agent's proposal for an outside option.
+On the other hand, interval delegation also seems incompatible with the \emph{veto delegation} ubiquitous in many organizations, where the principal can only either accept the agent's proposal or reject it in favor of an outside option.

 Veto delegation has been widely used in various organizations, especially in the legislative processes and corporate governance.
 In the legislation, veto delegation is known as the \emph{closed rule}, where constituents can either approve or veto a committee's proposed bill.
 The closed rule is deemed to constitute a ``critical component of managerial power in the U.S. House of Representatives'' (Doran,~2010).
-China also employs a similar arrangement for the legislative process on electoral system reform in Hong Kong.
 In corporate governance, boards of directors often can only disapprove proposals but cannot unilaterally enact new ones.
 More instances of the veto delegation in other organizations are documented in Marino~(2007), Mylovanov~(2008) and Lubensky and Schmidbauer~(2018).